Bes0n/LFCS/README.md

 **6** means that group will have **4**(read) and **2**(write) permissions

-**0** menas that others will don't have any permissions for that file
+**0** means that others will don't have any permissions for that file

 ###### 7.2 Managing Basic Linux Permissions
 - ``` chgrp  sales mydirectory ``` - make group **sales** as an owner of **mydirectory** directory